openresty/lua-resty-core/lib/ngx/balancer.md

 Possible status codes are those HTTP error status codes like `502` and `504`.

+For stream module, `status_code` will always be 0 (ngx.OK) and is provided for compatibility reasons.

 When the current attempt is the first attempt for the current downstream request (which means there is no previous attempts at all), this method always returns a single `nil` value.